 4. Get ye to a Meetup

 One-step on from understanding your startups natural habitat is understanding their movements, circles, kinship systems and communication methods and tools.
 Welcome to startup anthropology.
 Knowing about the startups you are interested in, in detail provides a deeper understanding of how the founders think, what challenges they are facing, what is important to them, where you can find them and how you can connect.
-Search on podcasts interviewing the founder, go to ‘in conversation sessions about their business.
-Find out if they live on Linked In or Twitter.
+Search on podcasts interviewing the founder like the Morgans Startup Series, go to ‘in conversation’ sessions about their business.
+Find out if they live on Linked In or Twitter?
 Can you leverage this information to create opportunities and chance meetings without turning into a stalker?

 5. Rinse and repeat

 If you go to one meetup in one year you could maybe meet 3 new people.
-If you go to 10 meetups, 1 Startup Weekend, that’s maybe 40 real connections.
+If you go to 10 meetups, 1 Startup Weekend, that’s maybe 40 new connections.
 ‘Getting out of the building’ is what startups have to do to find their customers.
-You need to do this not just to find a job, but to find what jobs exist out there.
-Getting out of the building helps you meet more people, learn about them, their, work, find a co-founder for your own startup, in fact I can’t say what will happen because it is all up to you, the timing, opportunity and a little bit of magic
+You need to do this not just to find a job, but to find what jobs exist out there and what you want to do.
+Getting out of the building helps you meet more people, learn about them, their work, find a co-founder for your own startup, in fact I can’t say what will happen because it is all up to you, the timing, opportunity and a little bit of magic.

 You need to start with just one step.
 Then, one foot in front of the other.
-Those small activities, build momentum towards exploring what you like and what you don’t like.
+These small activities build momentum towards exploring what you like and what you don’t like.
 What you are good at and what you need to work on.
+Get that feedback loop happening.
+It won’t happen when you are at home all day playing League of Legends, it won’t happen when you are spending your whole life at your uni campus and it won’t happen when you don’t step out of what you already know.
 Now, go forth and ‘startup’ your career.

 “You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something – your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life”.
 Steve Jobs